DROP US A EMAIL:

 3. Why does my tea look like small pellets?

-That is likely a “Gunpowder” green tea or a CTC black tea.
-The leaves have been intentionally crushed and rolled into balls to preserve freshness and provide a punchy flavor.
+This is common in teas like Gunpowder green tea or CTC black tea, where leaves are intentionally rolled or crushed to preserve freshness and intensify flavor.

 4. Does crushing tea change the caffeine content?